brettlangdon/jsfmt.el/README.md

 emacs plugin to allow running [jsfmt](https://rdio.github.io/jsfmt) on javascript files.

-this is basically a clone of the necessary code from `go-mode` for running `gofmt` but used `jsfmt` instead.
+This is basically a clone of the necessary code from `go-mode` for running `gofmt` but used `jsfmt` instead.

 ## Installing